In June of 1971 on our sunny windy graduation day, we stood together joyously on

 Conclusion

-Naomi Koerwitz’s legacy of compassion and service lives on through the countless lives she touched during her time in Hazard, Kentucky.
+Naomi Koerwitz’s legacy of compassion and service lives on through the countless lives she touched during her time in Buckhorn, Kentucky.
 By continuing to shine light on the seeds she planted, we can nurture and expand her mission, ensuring that her dedication to maternal health thrives for generations to come.
 In this way, Naomi’s passions, experience, and gifts can continue to grow exponentially, creating a lasting impact that honors her memory and continues her work.

 A Journey of Discovery and Tribute by Richard